blow

 (slang) To leave, especially suddenly or in a hurry.

-To make flyblown, to defile, especially with fly eggs.
+To make flyblown; to defile or spoil, especially with fly eggs.

-(of a fly) To lay eggs; to breed.
+(of a fly) To lay eggs; to breed (in flesh or meat).

 To breathe hard or quick; to pant; to puff.